serenayj/nlp_lab/content/post/05-31-2025/index.md

 How Do We Know a Clinical Summary is Good?

-Having spent years working on summarization evaluation in my PhD (before LLM era), I know just how hard it is: **There is no single “correct” summary**—different summaries may emphasize different relevant points, and human judgment varies.
+Having spent years working on summarization evaluation in my PhD (before LLM era), I know just how hard it is: **There is no single "correct" summary**—different summaries may emphasize different relevant points, and human judgment varies.
 The challenge is compounded by knowledge gaps, reasoning variability, and human biases.

-**In high-stakes domains like healthcare, a “pretty good” summary isn’t good enough.** When clinical decisions hinge on what a large language model (LLM) chooses to summarize—or omit—**rigorous, trustworthy evaluation is essential.**
+**In high-stakes domains like healthcare, a "pretty good" summary isn’t good enough.** When clinical decisions hinge on what a large language model (LLM) chooses to summarize—or omit—**rigorous, trustworthy evaluation is essential.**

 At LARK Lab, we’ve been tackling this challenge head-on through a **series of studies** focused on evaluating LLM-generated clinical text summaries.
 Clinical summarization isn't just about fluency or coherence.
 It’s about aligning with physician reasoning, avoiding hallucinations, and reflecting the complexity of patient care.

-To address this, we’ve launched a three-part research program:
+To address this, we have launched a three-part research program:

 🔍 **1.
 Current State-of-the-art in Clinical Summarization Evaluation **
 We began by systematically examining the state of LLM summarization evaluation, both **traditional metrics** like ROUGE and BERTScore, and **alignment-based methods** involving human preference.
 Our analysis revealed deep limitations in current metrics when applied to clinical text, where factual correctness and clinical relevance are non-negotiable.
 Our paper has been published in npj Health System [Paper](https://www.nature.com/articles/s44401-024-00011-2).